Cycling - Zumba - Yoga - Bootcamp - Cycling N' Abs -…

 Early Childhood: The asphalt work for the parking lot behind the building has been completed.
 It will be open to the public on August 18, 2014.
 After it is open, we are being asked to make sure that the South Entrance only is used for heavy equipment.
 The North Entrance will need more curing time and will be opened to heavy loads and equipment on September 8, 2014.
 Thank you for your cooperation with this issue!

-Building Occupants: The Electrical Shop from Facilities will be conducting Fire Alarm Horn/Strobe Tests on Friday, August 29, 2014 starting at:
+Building Occupants: The Electrical Shop from Facilities will be conducting Fire Alarm Horn/Strobe tests on Friday, September 19, 2014 starting at:

 |May 3-10, 2015||